Hello. I am Deepak Kundu, an avid book reader and quotes collector. As a hobby, I collect interesting quotes from the books that I read.

-Hello friends.
-This post is a collection of quotes from The Midnight Library book by Matt Haig.
-The Midnight Library has been described as an uplifting, and poignant novel about regret, hope and second chances.
+This post is a collection of 12 quotes from the book - The Midnight Library by Matt Haig.
+I hope you find these quotes useful.

 Between life and death there is a library.
 And within that library, the shelves go on for ever.
 Every book provides a chance to try another life you could have lived.
 To see how things would be different if you had made other choices ...
 Would you have done anything different, if you had the chance to undo your regrets?